projectdiscovery/nuclei/DESIGN.md

 A different executer is the Clustered Requests executer which implements the Nuclei Request clustering functionality in `pkg/templates`  We have a single HTTP  request in cases where multiple templates can be clustered and multiple operator lists to match/extract.
 The first HTTP request is executed while all the template matcher/extractor are evaluated separately.

-For Workflow execution, a separate RunWorkflow function is used which executes the workflow independently from the template execution.
+For Workflow execution, a separate RunWorkflow function is used which executes the workflow independently of the template execution.

 With this basic premise set, we can now start exploring the current runner implementation which will also walk us through the architecture of nuclei.